Athletics Coach Award

-The taught part of the course is three days in duration, however, this should be viewed as part of a longer developmental process which will ultimately lead to a coach being licensed to coach unassisted.
+The taught part of the course is three days in duration; however, this should be viewed as part of a longer developmental process which will ultimately lead to a coach being licensed to coach unassisted.

 - To identify, plan for and continually evaluate the development needs of athletes

-• To manage the safety and welfare of those under your supervision
+- To manage the safety and welfare of those under your supervision

-When qualified and licensed, the Athletics Coach – ideally - will be operating in a team environment with a range of Athletics Leaders, Coaching Assistants and other coaches in the planning and delivery of these programmes.
+When qualified and licensed, the Athletics Coach – ideally - will be operating in a team environment with a range of Leaders, Coaching Assistants and other coaches in the planning and delivery of these programmes.

-UKA and the Home Country Athletics Associations promote a culture of coaching co-operation and collaboration by providing further opportunities for formal learning and coach development.
+British Athletics and the Home Country Athletics Associations promote a culture of coaching co-operation and collaboration by providing further opportunities for formal learning and coach development.
 The Athletics Coach programme is a formal step towards becoming licensed as a Coach, however, this is only the first step of the coach development journey.

+Anyone wishing to attend the AC programme will need to complete an application form and sign up to the terms and conditions of being a Coach.
+For courses run by England Athletics you can register and book via uLearn.
+For courses in the other Home Countries, forms should be submitted to the education team in the relevant Home Country.
 In addition to the application to be licensed, Coaches require a current UKA police records check; DBS checks are not transferable between sports and other organisations therefore UKA must have a new check made.
 The DBS itself is free for club volunteers.

 For details on how to arrange a DBS check please click here.

-Prior to attending day one of the course an Induction Pack should be completed.
-Candidates should begin work on this documentation as soon as they have booked onto the programme and it must be completed in the two weeks leading up to the first day of the course.
+Prior to attending day one of the course the Welcome Pack and Pre-Course Tasks should be completed, these can be found in your PebblePad account.
+Candidates should begin work on this documentation as soon as they have booked onto the programme and it must be completed prior to the first day of the course.
+It should only take around an hour to complete but it is important that this is done prior to day 1.
 Candidates will be at a disadvantage if they have not completed this pre-course preparation as tutors are unable to spend time reviewing subject areas that have not been addressed though pre-course study.

 Throughout this programme individuals will be required to work in conjunction with a Support Coach.
 This role is vital in each candidate’s individual success on the programme.